Grant Fuhst

 Thérèse

-I know why I was so ill.
-I was selfish.
-My sisters had worked hard to keep me as a baby since I was the one who lost our mother at such a young age.
-By doing this, they squeezed the throat of my compassion.
-I could be so lazy and so vicious until my father would turn his head and look at a wall rather than see me in a tantrum.
+Time passed like a loop.
 After so many years trapped inside a tiny body and a tiny mind, my heart finally grew.
 I was cured.
 The malady that kept me awake at night was gone.
 I saw my heavenly mother smile from a statue that was still, and I knew that my life would change.
 And for the first time ever I didn't make my father suffer when he said something to me that sounded like "no." I swallowed the air and remembered my earthly mother who got sick when I was so young, and I listened to his heartbeat once again.
 And though I had to strain, the pelting of his love inside of his chest was loud enough for me to know It was endless.
 It was enough for two parents.

 Maria

 My brother's arm sparkles in the sunshine because he is drenched in sweat.
 He pulls his arm back and quickly slices through the wheat with his sickle.
 I can hear it cut through each stalk.
+Woosh!
+Woosh!
 He uses short chops like a man stabbing someone to death.
 He is skilled.
 Since the death of my father, he has worked the fields this way day and night.
 He is the oldest.
 My whole family works the fields except for me and my baby sister.
-My mother told me that because I was small it would be better if I stayed home and took care of the house so she could go to the fields and sweat like my brother.
+My mother told me that because I was small it would be better if I stayed home and took care of the house, so she could go to the fields and sweat like my brother.
 We were barely moved into our new home when my father got sick and died.
 We could not afford to bury him but we found a way.

 Sometimes when it's very hot and the baby is asleep, I sit on the steps and I sew.
 The needle slides in and out as I darn the socks.
 We are poor, but we will not have holes in our clothes.
 Our floor is swept.
 There is always dinner when they come home after the sun has bled away from the sky.